digital-solver/digital-solver/README.md

 - 👋 Hi, I’m @Digital-Solver (aka Kerr).
 - 👀 I’m interested in Technology and Entrepreneurship.
-- 🌱 I’m currently learning the MERN Stack for Web Development.
+- 🌱 I’m currently learning the MERN Stack.
 - 💞️ I’m looking to collaborate on interesting ideas.
 - 📫 How to reach me: You can't at the moment 😜.